In this unit you will learn:

 Inbound routing settings

-You can get to your inbound routing settings from Fastcall Settings > My Settings > Inbound Routing.
+You can get to your inbound routing settings from Fastcall Settings > My Settings > Inbound Settings.
 There are two sets of settings, ‘My Inbound’ and ‘ACD’.

 This displays an ordered list of inbound routes.
 Fastcall will attempt to connect to each inbound route, in turn, calling it for the specified ring time.
 When there are no more inbound routes, the call will terminate or go to voicemail depending on your settings.